org-emotion-researcher/DeepFace-Demonstration/README.md

 ### Customization Options

-Most customizations can be done within the `config.py` file.
+Most customizations can be done within the `code_scripts/config.py` file.
+This file acts as a central control panel for the project.
 The following are the most important variables to adjust:

 #### Thresholds
 - **`FACE_CONFIDENCE_THRESHOLD` (Default = 0.9)**: